 Northeast of Milton, Blackwater River State Forest has both loop and linear trails ranging from 4 - 21 miles, many of which can be completed in less than a day.
 The forest is one of the few places in Florida where you can actually experience an elevation change (it varies from 10 to 290 feet above sea level).
 The forest is also home to the rare, carnivorous pitcher plant.

 Hillsborough River State Park has some of the best "urban" trails in the state.
 There are five to choose from that total more than seven miles in length.
 Start at the famous "prayer of the woods" sign, then do your best do "get lost" for a few hours.

-Another great wilderness hike that is just a short drive from Tampa can be found in Little Manatee River State Park near Wimauma.
+Another great wilderness hike just a short drive from Tampa can be found in Little Manatee River State Park near Wimauma.
 The 6.5-mile trail meanders through several habitats.
 Stop for lunch at the primitive campsite.

 South of Orlando, in the Central Highlands, Lake Kissimmee State Park offers three different trail circuits totaling 13 miles in length.
 Varied terrain - hardwood hammocks, pine flatwoods and freshwater marshland - make ideal habitat for white-tailed deer, bobcat and wild pigs.